dlion/domenicoluciani/_posts/2018-09-19-writing-modular-software-using-go-plugins.md

 ---
-layout: post
-title: "Writing modular software using Go plugins"
+title: Writing modular software using Go plugins
-date: 2018-09-19 08:00:00
-categories: [programming, golang]
+description: The 1.8 version of Go bring with it the ability to writing modular software using plugins, how?
+tags:
+- engineering
 cover: "/assets/images/covers/gopher2.jpg"
-lang: en
 ---

 The 1.8 version of Go bring with it the ability to writing modular software using plugins, how?